Stripe Payment

 Installation

-Navigate to your WP dashboard->User Frontend->Modules.
+Navigate to your WP dashboard, User Frontend, and Modules.
 Find Stripe and turn on the toggle button on the top right to activate this module.

-After installing and activating the Stripe add-on, navigate to –
+After installing and activating the Stripe add-on, navigate to the WP-Admin Dashboard > User Frontend > Settings > Payment

-Now, check the bottom of the page and enter Stripe Secret Key and Publishable Key, and Stripe Signing Secret key.
+Now, check the bottom of the page and enter the Stripe Secret Key, Publishable Key, and Stripe Signing Secret Key.

 Copy the Stripe Webhook endpoint.

-Now select the necessary credentials, follow the screenshot ( select all the authorization type as event )
+Now select the necessary credentials and follow the screenshot (select all the authorization types as the event)

 When you click on the endpoint, you will get the Stripe Signing Secret Key.